gukihuman/algorithms-python-hiryanov/README.md

 Some other tasks in the course are visual also and don't have tests as well.

 Sometimes files from different lectures are opened at the same time.
-Names of files starts from the number of the lecture, e.g. "L01".
+Names of the files starts from the number of the lecture, e.g. "L01".
 It's been made for the better navigate purpose.

 Files with upload-suffix have been written to send it in the course-testing site.